Peter Levy (presenter)

 Peter Levy (born 5 September 1955) is a BBC television and occasional radio presenter on BBC Radio Humberside.
 He previously worked in commercial radio.

 Since November 2002, he has been a weekday presenter of the BBC regional news programme Look North.
-The programme is broadcast from the BBC's Kingston upon Hull studios to the areas of East Riding of Yorkshire, Northern Lincolnshire and parts of Nottinghamshire via the Belmont transmitter.
+The programme is broadcast from the BBC's Kingston upon Hull studios to the areas of East Riding of Yorkshire, Lincolnshire, North West Norfolk and parts of Nottinghamshire via the Belmont transmitter.

 Early life

-Levy was born in Farnborough, Kent, England, but attended a secondary modern school in Truro, Cornwall.
+Levy was born in Farnborough, Kent, England, and attended a secondary modern school in Truro, Cornwall.
 He first came to Yorkshire in his late teens.
-He was an actor in his teenage years, with small roles in shows such as Dixon of Dock Green, Man About the House, Comedy Playhouse, The Mike Yarwood Show.
+He was an actor in his teenage years, with small roles in shows such as Dixon of Dock Green, Man About the House, Comedy Playhouse and The Mike Yarwood Show.

 Career

 Radio

-Levy was a disc jockey at Bradford's Pennine Radio (now The Pulse of West Yorkshire) from its launch in 1975 – having been hired by the then television journalist and later Member of Parliament Austin Mitchell.
+Levy was a disc jockey at Bradford's Pennine Radio (now Hits Radio West Yorkshire) from its launch in 1975 – having been hired by the then television journalist and later Member of Parliament Austin Mitchell.
 He became a presenter at Liverpool's Radio City in the 1970s, starting on the afternoon show before progressing to the drive time slot.